 “Good morning Mr. Abayomi, hope you had a good—” she stood in the doorway, staring wide-eyed at the damage that had been inflicted upon the room.
-Wale let out a derisive laugh.
+David let out a derisive laugh.
 How could he have let this happen again?

 “I-I think I should go call a doctor,” she stammered, quickly exiting the room and letting the door swing shut behind her.

-“It’s the third time now.
-He keeps doing this, and I don’t know how to get him to leave me alone.”
-Wale said, his voice rising.
+“I was angry, and I think there was a fight but I-I can’t—.”
+David said, his voice rising.
 He ran his hands over his head and stared up at the ceiling.

 After a pregnant pause, the doctor finally responded.

-“I understand that,” Doctor Lawal replied, “but I have something I would like to try.
+“I understand that,” Doctor Benjamin replied, “but I have something I would like to try.
 It’s a little risky, which is why I would be employing the use of a sedative.
 It’s completely painless.
 The reason I’m asking is that I believe that if I understand where he’s coming from, I’ll know how to deal with you.”

-Wale sat up on the couch, indignant.
+David sat up on the couch, indignant.
 Or at least, he tried to.
 The sedative made everything move very slowly, and he found himself struggling to respond.

-Wale was livid.
-His outrage over the doctor’s statements coupled with his inability to move compounded his anger until he saw red.
+David was livid.
+His outrage at the doctor’s statements coupled with his inability to move and compounded his anger until he saw red.
 He usually had a better grasp on his temper, but with the sedative, he seemed to lack the strength to control himself.
 Thoughts began to fly in and out of his mind, clashing for dominance.
-“Who the hell does this man think he is?”
-“I’m sure he has a reason for saying all that” “He has no right to disrespect me, does he know who I am?”
-“Why would he say all that” “I’ll break his fucking neck—”
+“Who the hell does he think he is?”
+“Relax relax relax” “What the fuck does he know about anything?”
+“Calm down calm down stay CALM—” “I’ll break his fucking neck—”